zerbzman/Chapter-6/README.md

 1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request) on the original repository.
 All assignments are due one week from when they are assigned, unless otherwise specified.
 1. You can continue to push fixes and improvements until the close date (listed in Classes) – just add a comment in the pull request to let me know it's been updated.

-##Chapter 6 Assignments
+## Chapter 6 Assignments

 1. Filling an Array
 Create a procedure that ﬁlls an array of doublewords with N random integers, making sure the values fall within the range j...k, inclusive.
 When calling the procedure, pass a pointer to the array that will hold the data, pass N, and pass the values of j and k.
 Preserve all register values between calls to the procedure.
-Write a test program that calls the procedure twice, using differ- ent values for j and k.
+Write a test program that calls the procedure twice, using different values for j and k.
 Verify your results using a debugger.

 2. Summing Array Elements in a Range
 Create a procedure that returns the sum of all array elements falling within the range j...k (inclusive).
-Write a test program that calls the procedure twice, passing a pointer to a signed double- word array, the size of the array, and the values of j and k.
+Write a test program that calls the procedure twice, passing a pointer to a signed doubleword array, the size of the array, and the values of j and k.
 Return the sum in the EAX register, and preserve all other register values between calls to the procedure.